wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Vault is FIPS-certified, so it does not require any special/proprietary hardware such as physical HSMs (Hardware Security Modules).

-PROTIP: Vault has a KMIP Secrets Engine for interconnctions.
+PROTIP: Vault has a KMIP Secrets Engine for back-end interconnctions.

 * Keys to encrypt and decrypt data in transit and at-rest.

-## Enterprise worthy
+## Enterprise worthy?

 HashiCorp's Vault is popular among large enterprises because the product solves their <strong>secrets sprawl</strong> problem -- where employees create and store secrets that last too long sitting on unsecure locations such as laptops and in publicly accessible files.
 Ineffective secrets handling has resulted in billions paid in ransomware and the loss of reputation reducing the value of companies -- risks that are keeping CXOs up at night.